 Sari first started her career in the anti-trafficking field in 2014.
 Since then, she’s worked in research, advocacy, provided emergency services and case management for trafficking survivors, and educated stakeholders on human trafficking and trauma-informed protocols.
 She’s partnered with survivor leaders to ensure best policies in services and outreach.
 Sari previously participated in the Cook County Human Trafficking Task Force Subcommittees, and played a key role in establishing and running a drop-in center for sex trafficked women.
 Since joining IOFA, Sari has worked on numerous projects to bring awareness to and further knowledge and research on the intersection of human trafficking and disabilities.
 Sari’s interest in disability justice is highly personal.
 Her favorite project to date was a successful consultation with the NHTTAC, providing subject matter expertise on developing and peer reviewing a human trafficking curriculum and high school safety protocol for K12 schools, integrating disability considerations into the curriculum.

 Sari has a Master of Laws in Intercultural Human Rights from St. Thomas University College of Law.
-She has completed her Doctoral studies in Intercultural Human Rights and successfully defended her Doctoral thesis addressing commercial sexual exploitation of youth and building trauma-informed practices in the justice system.
-Her Doctorate in Judicial Science (JSD) is currently pending final edits and publication of her thesis.
+She has completed her Doctoral studies in Intercultural Human Rights, and successfully defended her Doctoral thesis addressing commercial sexual exploitation of youth and building trauma-informed practices in the criminal legal system.
+Her Doctorate in Judicial Science (JSD) is currently pending final edits and publication of her book.